-Since its first inception in the early 70s, spreadsheets have become a vital part of business and project planning.
-In the past 50 years, spreadsheets have evolved significantly from their initial purpose in computerising accounting worksheets to be able to manage, plan and coordinate entire projects.
+The battle of Smartsheet vs Airtable has its origins in the first spreadsheets appearing back in the 1970s.
+Spreadsheets have become a vital part of business and project planning.
+In the past 50 years, they’ve evolved significantly from their initial role in computerised accounting to software that is able to manage, plan, and coordinate entire projects.

-Two software that has taken spreadsheets to another level is Smartsheet and Airtable.
-While both software might share the same roots, they do have differences that might make one of them a better fit for your team.
+Smartsheet and Airtable are taking spreadsheets to another level again.
+However, while both share the same roots, they have some important differences that could make one a better fit for your team.

-In this blog, we will explain each software and list out some of their core differences to help you make a more informed decision for your team.
+In this blog we look at some of their core differences to help you make an informed decision about which is better for you.

 What is Smartsheet?

-Founded in 2005, Smartsheet is a project management software that acts very much like a levelled-up excel spreadsheet with inbuilt collaboration features.
-Through its very familiar interface, Smartsheet helps teams manage projects, allocate tasks and collaborate amongst each other through its web-based platform.
-Because of its simplified functions and features as well as its integrations with prominent enterprise solutions like Microsoft Teams and Adobe, Smartsheets has become a prominent project management competitor to the likes of Wrike and Microsoft Project.
+Founded in 2005, Smartsheet is project management software that acts much like a levelled-up excel spreadsheet with inbuilt collaboration features.
+Through its very familiar interface, Smartsheet helps teams manage projects, allocate tasks, and collaborate with each other on its web-based platform.
+With simplified functions and features as well as its integrations with prominent enterprise solutions like Microsoft Teams and Adobe, Smartsheets has become a prominent project management tool.
+Today it sits right up there with the likes of Wrike and Microsoft Project.

 What is Airtable?

-Founded in 2021, Airtable is a cloud-based collaboration platform that is a hybrid between spreadsheets and databases.
-What this means is that it aims to have the features of a database within the format of a spreadsheet.
-It essentially allows users to build custom collaborative apps with little to no coding knowledge so they can make solutions that respond to their needs.
-It has become a popular project management solution for NGOs and marketing teams, smaller teams that would benefit from the free version available.
+Founded in 2021, Airtable is a cloud-based collaborative platform that is a kind of hybrid between spreadsheets and databases.
+It offers the features of a database with the format of a spreadsheet.
+It also empowers users with little to no coding knowledge to build their own custom collaborative apps where they see a need.
+Not surprisingly, it has become a popular project management solution for NGOs and marketing teams, as well as smaller teams that benefit from the free version available.

-While this two software may have similar foundations, there are several core differences between them.
-We break down their differences into four main categories – Project management features, usability and support, integrations, and pricing.
+The core differences between them can be broken into four main categories: Project management features, usability and support, integrations, and pricing.

 Extended reading: Wrike vs Smartsheet: The Comparison and Alternative